 Health Net is not responsible for, and does not provide coverage for educational services (except for ABA services for Health Net commercial members diagnosed with ASDs when coverage is mandated by the state).

 At the request of the provider, Health Net provides a case manager who is knowledgeable about plan benefits to assist in the coordination of health care treatment services.
-Health Net and MHN have also implemented a comanagement process that encourages better communication and coordination with complex cases.
-Through this process, medical directors and case/care managers from Health Net and MHN are able to work together to further integrate the various elements of the medical and behavioral treatment plan.
-Comanagement may be initiated by Health Net, the provider or MHN.
-Refer to the General Guidelines for Referrals for information about referring a member to MHN for services.
+Health Net has also implemented a comanagement process that encourages better communication and coordination with complex cases.
+Through this process, medical directors and case/care managers from Health Net are able to work together to further integrate the various elements of the medical and behavioral treatment plan.
+Comanagement may be initiated by Health Net or the provider.
+Email or fax a completed Care Management Referral Form using the information noted on the form.

 Coordination of Care

-Health Net and MHN expect all providers involved in the treatment of a member with ASD to coordinate the care and treatment they are providing through appropriate communication.
+Health Net expects all providers involved in the treatment of a member with ASD to coordinate the care and treatment they are providing through appropriate communication.
 Communication helps prevent duplication of tests and contraindicated medications and treatment, and allows providers the opportunity to modify the member's treatment plan based on more thorough information.

 Coordination with the school system, Early Start Program and regional centers regarding educational services helps ensure the ASD member receives the full range of treatment options.